By SUSAN CALLAHAN, Associate Editor and Featured Columnist

 If sugar in your blood is associated with having shorter telomeres, then does eating a low-sugar diet extend your telomeres?
 The answer is “maybe”.

 Feeding mice a low-glycemic diet extended their life, according to a 2013 study from the University of Ballarat, in Australia.
 Low-glycemic index foods are foods which do not raise your blood sugar levels after consumption.
-Proteins, most non-starchy vegetables, and whole grains all make up a low-glycemic index diet.
+Proteins, most non-starchy vegetables such as greens (spinach, collards, broccoli, bok choy, string beans and so on), peppers and whole grains all make up a low-glycemic index diet.

 In this experiment, scientists started with older, aged mice.
 They then fed a group of them a low-glycemic diet.
 Compared with the control group, the diet-fed mice had 12% longer lifespans.
 That is not insignificant.
 On a human scale, if an average lifespan is 80 years, then adding 12% to it would extend the lifespan to 96 years.